Directors

 Director

-Julia Gartley is a professional mineral process engineer with over 10 years of experience of operational and corporate experience in project management, metallurgical test programs, process optimization, operational support and engineering design.
-Julia currently is a director of BBA Consultants, a private engineering firm and Team Lead, Mineral Processing.
+Julia Gartley is a professional mineral process engineer with over 17 years of experience of operational and corporate experience in project management, metallurgical test programs, process optimization, operational support and engineering design.
+Julia currently is a director of BBA Consultants, a private engineering firm and Vice President of Health, Safety, and Sustainability.
 She brings a wealth of practical experience including corporate development of new projects and properties, on-site optimization, and operational support.
 Julia’s experience includes acting as Project Director for the engineering of large projects, report writing, leading senior management decision-making workshops, conducting on-site due diligence visits and technical report review and writing.

 Matthew Moore